TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/network-server.md

 ## Peering {{< distributions "Cloud" "Enterprise" >}} {#peering}

 In multi-tenant deployments, the Network Server maintains strict isolation of traffic for different tenants.
-When it also has peering configured, the Packet Broker is typically configured with the correct tenant ID for the DevAddr ranges of each tenant.
-It is also possible to accept traffic from the Packet Broker without a tenant ID, and let the Network Server match devices without strict tenant isolation.
+When it also has peering configured, Packet Broker is typically configured with the correct tenant ID for the DevAddr ranges of each tenant.
+It is also possible to accept traffic from Packet Broker without a tenant ID, and let the Network Server match devices without strict tenant isolation.

 - `ns.switch-peering-tenant-context`: Switch tenant context in peering {{< distributions "Cloud" "Enterprise" >}}